Blixibon/css_weapons_in_hl2/README.md

 		* The P228 cartridge, .357 SIG, is replicated in HL2 and deals half the damage output of HL2's .357 Magnum.
 	* Some weapons still have variable damage different from their ammo types to try to mimic CS:S. (e.g. Dual Berettas are more powerful and Silenced USPs are weaker)
 * All weapon classnames have "_css" in the middle of them. (e.g. `weapon_css_glock`)
+* Worldmodels bonemerge with their owners by using `ValveBiped.Bip01_R_Hand` instead of `ValveBiped.weapon_bone`, allowing them to be used on HL2 NPCs (and HL2-based playermodels)

 ---

 ### Done:

-* Code and scripting for Pistols, SMGs, Rifles, and M249
+* Code and scripting for Pistols, Shotguns, SMGs, Rifles, and M249
-* Viewmodel tweaks for Pistols, SMGs, Rifles, and M249
+* Viewmodel tweaks for Pistols, Shotguns, SMGs, Rifles, and M249
+* HL2-compatible worldmodels for Pistols
 * Ammo types and damage tuning for Pistols, SMGs, and Rifles
+* Spread and viewpunch adjustments for each weapon
 * Basic "HEV suit" hand retexture
 * Adjustments for base HL2 weapons
 * Ammo box items for .556 NATO and .762 NATO

 ### Todo:

-* Code and scripting for Sniper Rifles, Shotguns
+* Code and scripting for Sniper Rifles
 	* Possibly adding the Knife as well?
+* Scopes for SG552 and AUG
-* Viewmodel tweaks for Sniper Rifles, Shotguns
+* Viewmodel tweaks for Sniper Rifles
-* Spread adjustments for each weapon
-* HL2-compatible worldmodels *(i.e. bonemerging with `ValveBiped.Bip01_R_Hand`, having an attack sequence appropriate to a NPC activity, and dispatching the muzzle flash event)*
+* HL2-compatible worldmodels for Shotguns, SMGs, Rifles, etc.
+* Unique NPC reload and shoot sounds
 * Ammo box items for .45 ACP and .357 SIG
-	* Possible custom ammo crates for them as well?
+	* Possible custom ammo crates as well?
 * Actual HEV suit arms on the CS:S viewmodel rig instead of retexturing the CS:S arms *(would share the original HL2 hand sheet)*

 ---